Lucas-Nun/database-in-flask-web-app/README.md

 ## how is it used

-the admin sigin in is ssn 1 and password 1 which gives access to the admin dashboard. the database can now edited and viewed. users can be added and removed by inputting all the boxes on the web page
+the admin sigin in is ssn 1 and password 1 which gives access to the admin dashboard. the database can now edited and viewed. users can be added and removed by inputting all the boxes on the web page the rest of the webapp pages will explain what you have to do.

 ## validation